 You will be assessed through classwork, homework, coursework and formal exams.

 The Extended Project

 year of study.
 It will provide you with a wide range of transferrable knowledge and skills and is highly regarded by leading universities.
-See further information.
+See page 16 for

 University and careers